Article: Interview with Angelina Jolie's doctor promotes meatless diet and scientific inaccuracies

-Mutations are a natural part of our genes’ life cycles.
-DNA in cells randomly mutates throughout our lives.
+Mutations are a natural part of our genes’ life cycles. in cells randomly mutates throughout our lives.
 Some of these mutations disrupt normal cell function.
 Cancer develops when these random mutations prevent genes from controlling cell growth.
 That is why even if you have not inherited a mutation and make the best possible lifestyle choices, you still are at risk of getting cancer; no one’s risk is ever zero.

-Age has the largest effect on sporadic breast cancer risk.
+Age has the largest effect on risk.
 The older we are, the more random mutations pile up in our genes.
 As much as we might like to control aging, we cannot.
 This is why all women have breast cancer risk regardless of lifestyle choices.
 These choices can only increase or decrease individual risk.
 Of the lifestyle choices, maintaining a healthy weight, increasing physical activity and avoiding alcoholic beverages lower breast cancer risk the most.

 Helen Rumbelow, author of the article, "Meet Kristi Funk, Angelina Jolie's cancer doctor,” quotes Dr. Funk: